 Kindness is a skill that can be learnt just like any other.
-It may appear to be a simple attribute, but until we teach youngsters to be kind, it will not become a part of their personality.
+It may appear to be a simple attribute, but until we teach children to be kind, it will not become a part of their personality.

 Surrounding kids with books, tales, and activities that encourage kindness and empathy is one of the most effective ways.